tvarit-foggy/tvarit-hackathon/25-04-2020/teamA/Readme.md

   * HTTP packets with different status code against time
   * Ratio of each HTTP packet types

+## Tech Stack
+ * Kafka python library to read and export messages
+ * Docker-compose for infrastructure commissioning
+ * Elastic search as a search optimized persistence
+ * KIBANA as a user friendly interface to create dashboards
+ * AWS Lambda(server-less) to extract data from KAFKA and process it

 ## Architecture
 We are using the below reference architecture